Dissipative dynamics of an interacting spin system with collective damping

-where we have ignored terms of $O(1/N)$ in interaction term.
-This is just Dick model \cite{Dick} coupled with a multimode bath and $\phi^4$-type interaction at $\frac{1}{N}$-order.
-The conservation of $S^z_{Total}$ is now reflected by the conservation of particle number.
+This is just Dicke model \cite{54} with non-linearities, and couped to a multimode bath.
 The above model possess $\mathcal{Z}_2$-symmetry.
-In the thermodynamic limit and for strong coupling, the ground state of the above model breaks this $\mathcal{Z}_2$-symmetry and exhibits a phase transition to phase with $\langle a\rangle\neq0 $.
+In the strong coupling regime within thermodynamic limit, the ground state of the above model breaks this $\mathcal{Z}_2$-symmetry and exhibits a phase transition to phase with $\langle a\rangle\neq0 $.

-Next, we assume a dissipative process in addition to the coherent dynamics represented by the Hamiltonian in equation \ref{bosonize}, due to spin flipping (spontaneous emission) at site $i$ from $|\uparrow \rangle $ to $|\downarrow\rangle$ at a rate of $k$, represented by Lindblad master equation:
+Next, we assume a dissipative process in addition to the coherent dynamics represented by the Hamiltonian in equation \ref{bosonize}, due to spin flipping (spontaneous emission) at site $i$ from $|\uparrow \rangle $ to $|\downarrow\rangle$ at a rate of $\kappa$, represented by Lindblad master equation:

-where in second line we have used Holestien-Primarkoff transformations, $\rho_s$ is the density matrix corresponding to $a$-fields.
+where in second line we have used Holstein-Primakoff transformations, $\rho_s$ is the density matrix corresponding to $a$-fields.